GUIDE

 The federal minimum wage hasn’t increased since 2009.
 In response, smaller jurisdictions have taken it upon themselves to set their own rates.
 States, counties and cities continue to pass new minimum wage laws, creating challenges for employers to manage rates across their organizations.

-Meanwhile, a previous push for a $15 minimum wage across the U.S. has evolved into the Fight for $20.
-And many jurisdictions are closing in on that mark.
+Meanwhile, a previous push for a $15 minimum wage across the U.S. has evolved into the Fight for $20, and many jurisdictions are closing in on that mark.
 The growing concern among lawmakers to provide a competitive wage has also sparked the growth of minimum wage legislation.

 Tracking, applying and communicating minimum wage rates for large employers has become increasingly complex.
 This guide gives an overview of updates at the county and city levels.